-“If you’re making the job change simply for money, then it’s probably not the right job, and I can almost guarantee that it’s not going to work out,” said Mitchell Peskin, partner and executive vice president in the financial services recruiting division at The Execu|Search Group.
+“If you’re making the job change simply for money, then it’s probably not the right job, and I can almost guarantee that it’s not going to work out,” says Mitchell Peskin, partner and executive vice president of financial services recruiting at The Execu|Search Group.

-““If you’re going to make a change, then you want to go to a better company,” Peskin says.
+“If you’re going to make a change, then you want to go to a better company,” Peskin says.
 “It should be for more money and more responsibility or a better job description, or a more interesting role, or a role where you can pick up additional knowledge that you didn’t have previously."

 3. Assess the stability of the new company

-“Take a look at fund performance over multiple years and investment cycles, comparing it to relevant benchmarks and peers when appropriate, investment team bios, top holdings and assets under management, looking at year-over-year growth,” Ketkar said.
+“Take a look at fund performance over multiple years and investment cycles, comparing it to relevant benchmarks and peers when appropriate, investment team bios, top holdings and assets under management, looking at year-over-year growth,” Ketkar says.

-4. Realise when you've reached career stasis
+4. Realize when you've reached career stasis

 “Generally, where we are in today’s market, if you’ve spent 10 or 15 years at the same company, and that’s your one and only job out of school, then it could be looked at negatively if you haven’t shown progression,” Peskin says.

 Sometimes you have to make a leap into the unknown in order to take the next step in your career progression.